zaclimon/ShopifyChallenges/ARCHITECTURE.md

     user_test.go
 ```

-- `models` represent the objects that are to be mapped between the application and the database
+- `models` represent the objects that are to be mapped between the application and the database.
 - `mocks` represent the dependencies (for example the database) that have been mocked so it is easier isolate components while testing.
-- `controllers` represents the endpoints for the application
+- `controllers` represents the endpoints for the application.
 - `testing` represents the list of tests used for this validating the features of the application.

-I agree, for a simple use-case it might be a little over the board to consider these patterns.
+For a simple use-case it might be a little over the board to consider these patterns.
 However, as more features get added to an application, it definitely gets more rewarding to structure the application in a way that enables more flexibility and easier testability.

 ## Potential Bottlenecks and Future Considerations